Gluten Free Carrot Cake Cupcakes (Paleo)

 - This recipe is Paleo, grain free, gluten free and dairy free.

-- Check out this Paleo Carrot Cake recipe!
+- Check out this Paleo Carrot Cake and this Gluten Free Carrot Cake recipe!

 What are Carrot Cake Cupcakes?